Martinchen001a/DE_BlueAlpha/README.md

-# Marketing Data Pipeline: Airflow & dbt Orchestration
+# BlueAlpha Data Pipeline: Airflow & dbt Orchestration

 This project implements an end-to-end data engineering pipeline.
 It orchestrates the ingestion of multi-source marketing data (CSV/JSON) into a PostgreSQL database and manages data transformations using dbt.